lvit001/Crowdfunding_ETL/README.md

   Import the contacts.xlsx file into a DataFrame.

   Extract the "contact_id", "name", and "email" columns by using regular expressions.
+  _For the email column, had help with the regex code for extracting emails from [here](https://stackoverflow.com/questions/42407785/regex-extract-email-from-strings)._

   Create a new DataFrame with the extracted data.